exwm/yt_clipper/readme.md

 Crop is given as x:y:w:h where x:y is the distance left:top from the top left corner and w:h defines the width:height of the output video.
 Each value is a positive integer in pixels. w and h can also be iw and ih respectively for the input width and input height.

+## Useful YouTube Controls

+1. Use [space_bar] or K to pause/play the video.
+2. Use '<' and '>' to view a video frame by frame.

 ## Tips

 1. If you're new to userscripts checkout <https://openuserjs.org/about/Userscript-Beginners-HOWTO> for instructions.
 2. Checkout the companion script for copying gfy links from the gfycat upload results page as markdown at <https://openuserjs.org/scripts/elwm/gfy2md>.
 3. The script can be slow to load sometimes, so wait a bit before adding markers.
-4. Use ',' and '.' or '<' and '>' to view a video frame by frame.
-5. Use [space_bar] to pause/play the video.
-6. Refresh the page if the script doesn't load and to clear markers when switching videos in the same window.
+4. Refresh the page if the script doesn't load and to clear markers when switching videos in the same window.
-7. Videos can be marked up and the markers json or clipper script can be saved before higher quality levels are available, but the final generated webm quality depends on the quality formats available.
+5. Videos can be marked up and the markers json or clipper script can be saved before higher quality levels are available, but the final generated webm quality depends on the quality formats available.
+6. The clipper script skips regenerating any existing webms.
+This makes it easy to delete webms you want regenerated and by rerunning the script.

 ## Output Script Usage